cjchoi97/celestial-struggle/README.md

 As you can see, projectiles are added to their respective arrays at certain time intervals, and that's when they are drawn onto the screen.

 ## Architecture and Technology
-* Javascript for game logic
+* JavaScript for game logic
 * CanvasHTML for rendering game
 * CSS3 for styling
 * Webpack for bundling files